 I’ve seen people tip up to 200 pesos for a day tour (roughly $10).
 I usually give them 50 pesos if I felt that they were a good tour guide and I really enjoyed my day, otherwise I usually skip out on the tip.

 While I’ve never done this before, I have a few friends who like to leave a small gift for their Airbnb host.
 This is a nice gesture that I would love to adopt as I travel around Mexico even more.
 As a foreigner in the country, the idea of leaving something small that comes from the US or the UK is a nice way to share your culture with them and thank them for their hospitality.
 If you are traveling and don’t have something small from home, you can always gift them a bottle of mezcal!
 Of course, if you didn’t enjoy your stay, you probably wouldn’t want to leave anything.

 A Final Note About Tipping in Mexico

 Tipping in Mexico is still a relatively new custom, so only give when you feel it is deserved.
-Do not feel pressured to tip or to give extravagantly simply because you are a tourist, but know that in many of the above situations it is expected.
+Tipping in Mexico City as well as in resort areas around Mexico is definitely more popular than in less touristed places.
+However, do not feel pressured to tip or to give extravagantly simply because you are a tourist, but know that in many of the above situations it is expected.
 That being said, a small tip means a lot to many of these tourism and hospitality workers.
 They earn very little here in Mexico and if they are living in expensive places like Mexico City or the Riviera Maya, every peso counts.
 Give generously when you feel it is warranted.